alexcu2718/fdf/README.md

 (*TESTED ON LINUX, other OS's will (probably) be lower due to specific linux optimisations)

+(I cannot test accurately on qemu due to virtualisation overhead and I do not have a mac)

+Rough tests indicate a significant 50%+ speedup on BSD's/Illumos/Solaris but macos has less optimisations, perhaps testing in QEMU is not ideal for mac!

 | Test Case                              | Files Found | fdf Time (mean) | fd Time (mean) | Speedup (×) | Notes |
 |---------------------------------------|--------------|-----------------|----------------|--------------|--------|
 | Depth-limited (depth=2, LLVM)         | 396          | 9.6 ms          | 18.5 ms        | 1.93 ± 0.40  | No differences |